 The Ridge School is a proud member of Thinking Schools South Africa (TSSA) and its affiliated international organisation Thinking Schools International (TSI).
 Our staff enjoy the benefit of the global links that this organisation provides to promote international best-practice around Thinking.

-More information on the above mentioned programmes is available from the links below:
+More information on the above mentioned programmes is available at the links below: